Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 This will use the data property's value conversion logic to convert it to the proper internal format or data type, and possibly look it up in the associated [lookup table](lookup#lookup-table).

 :::caution
-While data properties also have a synchronous method `SetValue`, it is important to **set the value with the async method** and await on the result, since [enum properties](properties/enum) may need to initialize their lookup table using a remote call during the conversion.
+While data properties also have a synchronous method `SetValue`, it is important to **set the value with the async method** and await the result, since [enum properties](properties/enum) may need to initialize their lookup table using a remote call during the conversion.
 For the same reason, you should avoid setting row values via the `DynamicObject` interface, as it would be synchronous.
 :::

-When you set the value of a data property for a specific row like that, it will fire a [property change event](properties/base#property-change-events), and will include that row in the event arguments, which you can access via the `Row` field.
+When you set the value of a data property for a specific row like that, it will fire a [property change event](properties/base#property-change-events) and will include that row in the event arguments, which you can access via the `Row` field.
 This allows the listeners to get or set values of other properties in the same row, such as when using [computed values](properties/base#computed-value) in a data list object.

 #### Computed values in lists